RunestoneInteractive/JS4Python/_sources/TheBasics/conditionals.rst

         ...
     }

-Once again you can see that in Javascript the curly braces define a block rather than indentation.
-In Javascript the parenthesis around the condition are required because if is technically a function that evaluates to True or False.
+Once again you can see that in JavaScript the curly braces define a block rather than indentation.
+In JavaScript the parenthesis around the condition are required because if is technically a function that evaluates to ``True`` or ``False``.

 if else
 -------